TISUnion/Carpet-TIS-Addition/website/docs/loggers.md

 Logs when someone summon (actually, special natural spawning based on randomly chosen player) a wandering trader

+## xcounter

+`/log xcounter <color>`

+It's a HUD logger

+Similar to carpet's `counter` logger for its hopper counter, this logger is used for showing xp statistic xp counters created by rule [hopperXpCounters](rules.md#hopperxpcounters)

+Attributes:
+- Default option: N/A
+- Suggested options: All dye color names

 ## xporb

 `/log xporb <events>`